Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 - Florida Atlantic has played 10 games, with four wins against the spread.

-- The Owls have been underdogs by 10.5 points or more once this season and covered the spread.
+- This season, the Owls won ATS in their only game as an underdog of 10.5 points or more.

-- Florida Atlantic's games this year have gone over the point total three times in 10 opportunities (30%).
+- Florida Atlantic's games this year have hit the over on three of 10 set point totals (30%).

 - Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it scores more than 28.6 points.

-- In games that Florida Atlantic picks up over 431 yards, the team is 2-1-1 against the spread and 3-1 overall.
+- In games that Florida Atlantic piles up more than 431.0 yards, the team is 2-1-1 against the spread and 3-1 overall.

-- The Owls have 14 giveaways this season, while the Hilltoppers have 22 takeaways .
+- The Owls have turned the ball over 14 times, eight fewer times than the Hilltoppers have forced turnovers (22).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.